tidepool-org/tidepool-org.github.io/data-model/v1/basal.md

 2. `value` it is worth it to note that the value is the total number of units injected, rather than the amount per hour as is the case with the other basal types

 3. `insulin` is a field that exists to provide an indication of what type of insulin was injected.
-For example, levemir, lantus, etc.  It is our hope that this can be used to generate an appoximation of the rate at which the insulin should affect the PwD.
+For example, levemir, lantus, etc.  There is a registry of possible values for this field, submitting a value that is not in this registry will cause the event to be rejected.
+It is our hope that this can be used to generate an appoximation of the rate at which the insulin should affect the PwD.

 ### Scheduled